Key Takeaways

 - Saving for retirement

-Whether you're in your 20s and just beginning your financial journey or retirement is right around the corner, it's never too soon or too late to start preparing for your future.
-Use our financial planning checklist to help get you started.
+Whether you're in your 20s and just getting started or nearing retirement, it is not too early or too late to begin preparing for your future.
+Use our planning checklist to help get you started.

-- Set some short-term goals, such as building an emergency fund
+- Set short-term goals, such as building an emergency fund

-- Develop a plan to pay down debt
+- Create a plan to pay down debt

-- Determine how much you can save for long-term goals, such as retirement
+- Decide how much you can set aside for long-term goals, like retirement

-Doing that can let you know where you stand now and what changes you need to make.
+These steps can help you see where you stand and what changes to make.

 Getting started with savings may be easier than you think.
 Even if you're living paycheck to paycheck, finding some funds to put aside for future needs is possible.

-- Review your budget for unnecessary expenses you can cut
+- Review your budget for expenses you can reduce

 If you don't have an emergency fund yet, consider cutting back on a few expenses.
 Set aside that money to help cover unexpected bills or needs.
 An emergency fund calculator helps you determine how much you need.